EbookFoundation/free-programming-books/CONTRIBUTING.md

 - make sure a book is free.
 Double-check if needed.
 It helps the admins if you comment in the PR as to why you think the book is free.
 - we don't accept files hosted on google drive, dropbox, mega, scribd, issuu and other similar file upload platforms
 - insert your links in alphabetical order.
 If you see a misplaced link, please reorder it and submit a PR
-- use the link with the most authoritative source (meaning author's website is better than editor's website is better than third party website)
+- use the link with the most authoritative source (meaning the author's website is better than the editor's website, which is better than a third party website)
     + no file hosting services (this includes (but is not limited to) Dropbox and Google Drive links)
 - always prefer a `https` link over a `http` one -- as long as they are on the same domain and serve the same content
 - on root domains, strip the trailing slash: `http://example.com` instead of `http://example.com/`